HubertHamelin/evolution-simulation/README.md

 **Neuron**

 Basic implementation of a perceptron.
+There are 3 types of neurons, either sensory, action or hidden.

 **Brain**

 Multiple instances of the Neuron Class, organised in layers.
-There are 3 types of neurons, either sensory, action or hidden. think -> output an Action (highest output, no probabilities)
+First layer will always be all sensory neurons, and last layer all action neurons.
+Every connection between neurons is randomly generated at the agent's creation.
+The function think defines the process where given its Sensors inputs, the brain outputs an Action.
+This action corresponds to the highest activated action neuron in the brain (hard voting, no probabilities involved).

 **Genome**

 Connections encoding
+24
 Diversity and colors

-Grid
+**Grid**
 UI was really not the focus here

-Selection criteria

-World
+**Selection criteria**

+**World**
 Generations
 Steps